gettimora/timora/CONTRIBUTING.md

 # Contributing

-We are excited to collaborate with the community on the Scheduling Service!
+We are excited to collaborate with the community on the Timora!
 The project is still in its early planning stages, so detailed contribution steps are coming soon.
 In the meantime, this document outlines how we expect to engage once development begins.